A Place for Everything

-A Place for Everything was a Canadian television nature series which aired on CBC Television from 1964 to 1966.
+A Place for Everything is a Canadian television nature series which aired on CBC Television from 1964 to 1966.

 Premise

 This series concerned ecology, covering topics such as endangered or lesser-known animal species.
 The series included a two-part feature on Arctic marine life while another explored some unpopulated Canadian islands.

 Production

 Toronto-based Dennis Spence produced the series, with Vancouver's Tom Connachie providing additional production work on three episodes.
 The musical score was provided by Ricky Hyslop.
 William W. H. Gunn, a biologist, provided scriptwriting and advice to the series and recorded nature sounds for the production.
 Soloists on the music track included John Dembeck, Nicolas Fiore, Alf Harris, Moe Koffman, Eugene Rittich and Eric Traugott.

 Scheduling

 The half-hour series aired on Fridays at 8 p.m.
 (Eastern) from 3 July to 18 September 1964.
 In 1966, it was rebroadcast Sundays at 5 p.m. from 30 January to 20 March.